 Applications for web hosting and site redevelopment are made through the Web content application form [please note this form opens in Office 365 and you will need to login with your IT username and password to submit the request].

 - If approved, IT Services will provide a cost outline for the build with the option to proceed to creation.

-- Any amendments are made between the marketing team and the customer.
+- Any amendments are made by the website owner.

-- Once the marketing team gives final approval, the IT Web Team will publish the website.
+- Once the marketing team gives final approval, the IT will publish the website.